Feeling better with 7 Natural Mood Foods to Eat Yourself Happy and Feed Your Soul

 I would suggest getting your Vitamin D levels checked before taking high doses of vitamin D.

-Those prone to SAD (seasonal effective disorder, this one is a must have!)
+Those prone to SAD (seasonal affective disorder, this one is a must have!)

 No. 5 Enjoy Those Healthy Fats